houzyk/houzyk/README.md

-- 👋 Hi, I’m Houzair
+- 👋 Hi, I’m Houzair - junior full-stack web developer.
-- 👀 I’m interested in Web Development, Theoretical Computer Science and Logic
+- 👀 I’m interested in Web Development, Theoretical Computer Science and Logic.
-- 🌱 I’m currently learning Ruby On Rails
+- 🌱 I’m currently learning ReactJS, NodeJS and StimulusJS.
+- 🤓 I'm currently working on an open-source platform for publishing Vanilla JS games (repo: rails-arhkade).
+- ✅ My last project was a Mauritius-focused Learning Management System (repo: rails-bateau).

 <!---
 houzyk/houzyk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.